software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 <h1>README</h1>

 <h2>Project Details</h2>

+<h3>History</h3>
+The project was designed by Jonathan Wang who was influenced by his musical interests growing up.
+Seeking to introduce newcomers to music, he sought an opportunity to provide them with a platform that would allow anyone to sample new instruments or practice in private studios.

+<h3>Description</h3>
+Instrument Exchange is an online platform designed to enable instrument and studio owners to list their equipment and space for rental or sale.
+Users can sign up on the website and browse instruments and studios nearby for lease or sale as well as list their own equipment for others to view.

 Instrument Exchange is a project that will focus on primarily two parties:
 Buyers: Consumers who intend to purchase/rent musical equipment and studios
 Sellers: Those who intend to lease/sell musical equipment and studios